bloody76/Chip8-Emulator/README.md

 Chip8-Emulator
 ==============

-This java program is a simple interpretor for CHIP-8 programs.
+This java program is a simple interpreter for CHIP-8 programs.

 How to compile ?
 ================